This week we’re crushing on Jess Weimer!

 She released her first single, “Telltale Signs” in late 2015, and the music video for the single that came out in early 2016.
 With influences like Bishop Briggs, The Alabama Shakes, Janis Joplin, Etta James, and Amy Winehouse, each of her songs has its own feel; live and snazzy, upbeat and instrumental, brooding and rhythmic.
 Jess’s first EP, “Until You Drop”, was released on January 23rd, 2017, and she’s working on the next one.

-Her latest single, “In Your Fire”, was released on September 28th, 2018.
+Her latest single, “Glass Tower”, was released this winter.
 With a bit more edge and a vibe leaning toward alt-rock, Weimer comes out swinging by delivering powerful vocals and a bold new sound.

 What is your definition of romance?